migilik/quiz/README.md

 # quiz
-App/tools for learning and testing factoids like vocabulary
+App/tools for learning and testing factoids like vocabulary.
+Try it out at https://migilik.github.io/quiz/.